A Patient’s Guide to Meniscal Surgery

 What will my recovery be like?

 Your rehabilitation will depend on the type of surgery you had.
-You probably won’t need formal physical therapy after partial meniscectomy.
+You probably won’t need formal physical therapy after a partial meniscectomy.
 Most patients can do their exercises as part of a home program.
 If you require outpatient physical therapy, you will probably need to attend therapy sessions for two to four weeks.
 You should expect full recovery to take up to three months.

 Dr. Kiritsis will have you take part in formal physical therapy after meniscal repair and transplant procedures.
 The first few physical therapy treatments are designed to help control the pain and swelling from the surgery.
 Physical therapists will also work with patients to make sure they are putting only a safe amount of weight on the affected leg.

-For the first four to six weeks after a meniscal repair, you may be instructed avoid bending the knee more than 90 degrees.
+For the first four to six weeks after a meniscal repair, you may be instructed to avoid bending the knee more than 90 degrees.
 Then it is safe to gradually bend the knee fully.
 However, you should avoid squatting for at least three to four months while the repair fully heals.
 It is not advisable to run, jump, or twist the knee for at least four to six months.
-Patients sometimes resume sport activities within four to six months after surgery to repair the meniscus.
+Patients sometimes resume sports activities within four to six months after surgery to repair the meniscus.

 Range-of-motion exercises start right away after a transplant.
 The goal is to get the knee to bend to 90 degrees within four weeks after surgery.
 As time goes on, more challenging exercises are chosen to safely advance the knee’s range of motion, strength, and function.